spiegelp/MaterialDesignExtensions/README.md

 1. Create a WPF desktop application
 2. Install Material Design Extensions via [NuGet](https://www.nuget.org/packages/MaterialDesignExtensions/)
 3. Add the styles to your App.xaml (see [App.xaml](https://github.com/spiegelp/MaterialDesignExtensions/blob/master/MaterialDesignExtensionsDemo/App.xaml) in the demo)
+4. Add the namespace `xmlns:controls="clr-namespace:MaterialDesignExtensions.Controls;assembly=MaterialDesignExtensions"` to your XAML
+5. You are ready to use the controls

 # Controls
 Material Design Extensions features the following controls: